The larynx is a womb where word is created.

 She practiced Nada Yoga with Master Krishna Das in Italy, and she studied Mantra Yoga with master Christian Berton, France.

-She currently lives and teaches in Dubai.
+She currently lives and teaches in Dubai and Italy.

 This is my gift for you, since you used your time for reading my stories and sharing love through my website.
 Thank you!